One Simple Technique To Help A Horse With Breathing Problems

 What’s the Problem With Hay Nets?

-Already, hay is a major source of respirable particles (particles which your horse can breathe in), much like bedding.
+Hay is a major source of respirable particles (particles which your horse can breathe in), much like bedding.
 So, when horses are fed from hay nets for a long period in less ventilated and confined spaces, such as barns and stables, they can contribute to breathing issues.

 It has been suggested that this increase in respirable particles from offering hay in a hay net may be due to horses burying their muzzle and putting their nostrils extremely close to the hay, in order to access hay from the hay net.
 In comparison, when fed from the floor, horses position their nostrils above the hay.
-In addition, hay nets are constantly agitated as horse’s pull at the hay to eat, creating dust and particles in the air, meanwhile dust is allowed to settle on the ground when fed from the floor.
+In addition, hay nets are constantly agitated as horses pull at the hay to eat, creating dust and particles in the air, meanwhile, dust is allowed to settle on the ground when fed from the floor.

 References